2019-01-01

 ---|---|---|

-Percent of patients who normalize their CA19-9 | Lab testing will be completed to evaluate normalization of CA19-19 | 18 weeks |
+Percent of patients who normalize their CA19-9 | Lab testing will be completed to evaluate normalization of CA19-19 | 63 days |

-Progression free survival (PFS) | Telephone follow up will be conducted every 12 weeks from the last dose of treatment to determine status of disease progression | approximately 12 weeks from last study treatment |
+Overall survival (OS) | Telephone followup will be conducted every 12 weeks from the last dose of treatment to determine survival status | 12 weeks |

-Overall survival (OS) | Telephone follow up will be conducted every 12 weeks from the last dose of treatment to determine survival status | approximately 12 weeks from last study treatment |
+Progression free | Telephone followup will be conducted every 12 weeks from the last dose of treatment to determine status of disease progression | approximately 12 weeks from last study treatment ] |

-Changes in patient's self-reported quality of life | Changes in patient's self-reported quality of life will be determined by administering the MD Anderson Symptom Inventory (MDASI-GI) | 18 weeks |
+Changes in patient's self-reported quality of life | Changes in patient's self-reported quality of life will be determined by administering the MD Anderson Symptom Inventory for Gastrointestinal Cancer (MDASI-GI) to assess the severity of multiple gastrointestinal cancer-related syymptoms and the impact of these symptoms of daily functiong. | 63 days |

-Changes in patient's self-reported pain levels | Changes in patient's self-reported quality of life will be determined by administering the MD Anderson Symptom Inventory (MDASI-GI) | 18 weeks |
+Changes in patient's self-reported pain levels | Changes in patient's self-reported pain levels will be determined by administering the Brief Pain Inventory (BPI) to assess the severity of pain and the impact of pain on daily functions. | 63 days |

 This section provides the contact details for those conducting the study, and information on where this study is being conducted.